bkoz/3d-image-classification/README-limits.md

 I had to bump the pod memory limits to 16Gi to train this model on an nvidia T4.

+Choose a large notebook size (8 cpus, 16GB memory)

+Using AWS g4dn.4xlarge does work for this data set.
+Still need to test g4dn.2xlarge.

 Details below.

 ```